-- Walnuts - add 1 cup crushed walnuts to batter
+- Walnuts - add 1 cup of crushed walnuts to the batter

-- Pecans - add 1 cup crushed pecans to batter
+- Pecans - add 1 cup of crushed pecans to the batter

-- Coconut - add 1 cup of coconut to batter
+- Coconut - add 1 cup of coconut to the batter

 I use my food processor, cooling rack, loaf pans, KitchenAid stand mixer, mixing bowl, and silicone spatulas to prepare this recipe.
 Feel free to use a cheese grater to grate the zucchini.
 It's a good workout for your arms. 🙂